hotwired/stimulus/handbook/02_hello_stimulus.md

 </div>
 ```

 Identifiers serve as the link between elements and controllers.
-In this case, the identifier `hello` tells Stimulus to create an instance of the controller class in `hello_controller.js`.
+In this case, the identifier `hello` tells Stimulus to create an instance of the controller class in `hello_controller.js`. *Learn how automatic controller loading works in the [Installation Guide](/INSTALLING.md#using-webpack).*

 ## Is This Thing On?